 The most classic, textbook example – the one grammar teachers practically tattoo on their forearms – involves the verb “to be.”
 In the as if subjunctive, you typically use were for all subjects (I, you, he, she, it, we, they) when expressing an unreal situation in the present.

-• Analysis: Is Sarah actually a billionaire?
+- Example: Look at Sarah spending money like there’s no tomorrow!
+You might say: “She spends money as if she - werea billionaire.”- Analysis: Is Sarah actually a billionaire?
 Nope.
 (We wish! 😂) So, the situation is contrary to fact.
-We use were (past subjunctive form of ‘to be’) after as if to signal this unreality.
+We usewere(past subjunctive form of ‘to be’) afteras ifto signal this unreality.
 If she was actually rich, we wouldn’t use this structure.

-• Contrast (Indicative Mood): If Sarah just got a huge promotion and is genuinely wealthy now, you might observe: “She spends money as she is now quite wealthy.”
+- Contrast (Indicative Mood): If Sarah just got a huge promotion and is genuinely wealthy now, you might observe: “She spends money as she is now quite wealthy.”
 (Using the indicative mood, reflecting reality).
 See the difference?
-The subjunctive were flags the statement as purely hypothetical or comparative.
+The subjunctive - wereflags the statement as purely hypothetical or comparative.

 This were for all subjects thing is a hallmark of the subjunctive.
 It often feels a bit formal or even “wrong” to ears accustomed to everyday “I was, he was, she was.”
 But in this specific grammatical context, “He acts as if he were the king” is the correct subjunctive form, even though we’d normally say “He was at the park yesterday.”